cloudhan/cmake-recipes/README.md

     2.2.
 Set `Foo_ROOT` when you place `Foo` in custom directory, this is just magic.

+    2.3.
+To understand `FindFoo.cmake`, read [CMake line by line - using a non-CMake library](https://dominikberner.ch/cmake-find-library).

 3. Export your target.

 ## Good Resource